Adisa De Rosario

-Adisa Ajahni-Onifade De Rosario (born October 27, 2004) is a soccer player who plays as a goalkeeper for Toronto FC II in MLS Next Pro.
-Born in the United States, he has been called up to Canada at youth international level.
+Adisa Ajahni-Onifade De Rosario (born October 27, 2004) is an American professional soccer player who plays as a goalkeeper for Toronto FC in Major League Soccer.

 Early life

 De Rosario was born in San Jose, California, while his father Dwayne De Rosario played for the San Jose Earthquakes.
-He played youth soccer with the Toronto FC Academy.
+He played youth soccer with Vaughan Azzurri and DeRo United Futbol Academy, before joining the Toronto FC Academy in February 2015.

 Club career

 He played with Toronto FC III in the League1 Ontario Summer Championship in 2021.

-In 2022, he began the season with Toronto FC II in MLS Next Pro on an Academy contract.
+In 2022, he began the season with Toronto FC II in MLS Next Pro on an academy contract.
 He made his unofficial debut in a friendly on August 3 against Sunderland U23.
 In August 2022, he signed a short-term developmental contract with HFX Wanderers FC of the Canadian Premier League.
 He was then briefly recalled by Toronto FC II to re-join the team.
-However, shortly after he returned to the Wanderers after an injury to goalkeeper Kieran Baskett and on October 9 he made his professional debut against Forge FC.
+However, shortly after he returned to the Wanderers after an injury to goalkeeper Kieran Baskett and on October 9, he made his professional debut against Forge FC.

+In March 2023, he signed an official professional contract with Toronto FC II.
+He made his official Toronto FC II debut on May 14, 2023, against New England Revolution II.
+In August 2023, De Rosario was loaned to Canadian Premier League side York United until the end of the 2023 season.
+He made his debut on August 12 against Forge FC, playing the full match in an eventual 3–3 draw at Tim Hortons Field.
+In September 2023, his loan was terminated with York's Eleias Himaras returning to match fitness, with De Rosario having made four starts for the club and serving as an important contributor to helping York meet its U21 minutes requirement.
+Following the 2024 season, his contract expired and he departe the club.

+On February 7, 2025, De Rosario signed a two-year homegrown player contract with Toronto FC in Major League Soccer, with options for 2027 and 2028.
+In 2025, he was loaned to the second team for some matches.
+He was named the MLS Next Pro Goalkeeper of the Month for June 2025.
+In 2025, he was selected to participate in the Goalie Wars competition at the 2025 MLS All-Star Game.